alfajor/alla-cart/README.md

 - The first is a data obj of products you'd like to use in the cart.
 The only data requirement for this is an `id` property for cart functionality.

 - The second is a callback to pass in a custom price value from the product dataset.
-This allows the cart to disregard specific identifiers when computing cart totals.
-This could be any price identifier used in your product data obj: price, unit_price, amount, etc.
+This allows the cart to disregard specific price identifiers when computing cart totals.
+This can be any price identifier used in your product data obj: `price, unit_price, amount`, etc.

 Finally, import the `AllaCart` component and `useCart` hook into your app.